ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

 - data loader (load-test-data), which will load data from the `load-test-data\input` into a MongoDB, and
 - a data server (test-data-server), which exposes the API endpoints as documented in the DSB published technical standards.

-The two programs have been containerised and can easily be run with `docker compose`.
+- a set of docker files to create the containerised environment

-*Note: Currently only the Energy API endpoints have been implemented*
+*Note: Currently only the Energy API and the Common API endpoints have been implemented*

 ## Disclaimer